tbaehler/gin-keycloak/README.md

 given resource.
 This snippet shows how to grant resource access to two hypothetical employees:

-        // from ginkeycloak package
+    //from ginkeycloak package
-        // AccessTuple is the type defined for use in AccessTuples. type AccessTuple struct {
+    // AccessTuple is the type defined for use in AccessTuples.

+            type AccessTuple struct {
            	    Service string
            	    Role    string
            	    Uid     string
             }

-        // var GRANTED_USERS  = []ginkeycloak.AccessTuple{
+    var GRANTED_USERS  = []ginkeycloak.AccessTuple{{Uid: "domain\user1"}}
-	    //  {Uid: "domain\user1"},
-        //}

 Next, define which Gin middlewares you use.
 The third line in this